So you’re looking for how to make money as a preschool teacher, right?

 Build a tutoring schedule, and stick with it.

-The more consistent you are, the easier it will be to keep a steady stream of incoming rolling in!
+The more consistent you are, the easier it will be to keep a steady stream of income rolling in!

 Working for a Tutoring Service